 The Institute protects the personal information it collects by security safeguards appropriate to the sensitivity of the information.
 The methods of protection include (a) physical measures such as locked filing cabinets and restricted access to offices, (b) organizational measures such as security clearances and limiting access on a need-to-know basis, and (c) technological measures such as the use of password and encryption.
 The Institute makes its employees aware of maintaining the confidentiality of personal information.
 The Institute also takes care in destroying personal information to prevent unauthorized parties from gaining access to it.

 10. Individual Access

-An individual may request access to and review of personal information about themselves that is in the possession of the Institute.
+In the event that an individual is not an active participant or is otherwise unable to, or does not wish to, access their personal information through the Participant Access System, the individual may request access to and review of personal information about themselves that is in the possession of the Institute.
 Access will be provided within a reasonable business timeframe at no or minimal cost to the individual unless access is declined for one of the reasons described below.
 The Institute will need to confirm your identity prior to disclosing any personal information to you.
 The Institute reserves the right to decline access to personal information where:

 - the identity of the person requesting access cannot be confirmed;

 - the personal information is not readily retrievable and the burden or cost of providing it would be either prohibitive or unduly disproportionate to the nature or value of the information;

 - the requested personal information does not exist, is not held, or cannot be found;